 The full list of token secured endpoints isn't available for security reasons.

 The GRAX Tokens are stored on the Salesforce side within a protected custom secret.
 For more information on these, see here.
 Modification to these values is accomplished via the GRAX Managed Package GUI.

-When the backend receives a request from the Managed Package that requires authentication, it verifies the supplied API token against the token loaded in the application configuration.
+When the backend receives a request from the Managed Package that requires authentication, it verifies the supplied API token against the token loaded in the app configuration.
 This configuration loads the contents of the connected AWS Secret, sources the value from the attached Database, or reads from the local environment on each boot.

 Within the GRAX webapp experience, authentication is driven by the user's Salesforce access.
-Via this control, your admins can completely prevent access to GRAX, hide fields, hide features, and/or grant permission to modify general application settings.
+Via this control, your admins can completely prevent access to GRAX, hide fields, hide features, and/or grant permission to modify general app settings.

 hq.grax.com with the OAuth request.
 This GRAX service then proxies that request to Salesforce, relating it to a unified GRAX Connected App configuration.
 After generating an access token for the user session, this GRAX service discards the session token and passes the access token back to the backend.
 The backend then uses the received access token to generate a new session.

 This multi-party flow is a requirement of GRAX licensing processes as well as ensuring GRAX works under several of the more restrictive Salesforce security options.
 No credentials, session tokens, or access tokens are stored within the GRAX beyond the lifetime of the specific authorization events they're related to.
 All related data stores are encrypted.
-Login attempts against the user as part of this flow will originate from 18.104.22.168 (hq.grax.com).
+Login attempts against the user as part of this flow originate from 18.104.22.168.